eligiable/Bash/README.md

 > Shell Script to deploy an Auto Scaled Environment from Base Image.

+### Mongo Self Signed Certificate

+> Shell Script to create a Self Signed Certificate for Encrypted Traffic between Server and Client.

 ### Delete AWS EC2 Snapshots

 > Shell Script to Delete AWS EC2 Snapshots on Date/Time basis and exclude Snapshots required to be kept.